 The 5G system architecture for alternative 1 is shown in Figure 17.
-In this alternative, the functionalities of BM-SC as they exist in LTE are split into a control plane part (XCF) and a user plane part (XUF).
 The XUF interfaces with the content provider via xMB-U interface and with the UPF via N6 reference point.
 The XUF provides multicast and broadcast specific functionalities for the user plane (see section 7.2.4).
+The control plane functionalities are provided by the XCF, which interacts with other NFs for session control and management.
+Deliverable D4.3 on Session Control and Management (to be published in December 2018) [25]) elaborates on this functionality.